An alternative to the Eureqa software

 An alternative to Eureqa exists and is called TuringBot.
 It uses a completely different approach to solve symbolic regression problems, based on a simulated annealing algorithm.
 It can be downloaded for free from the official website.

-Here is what its interface looks like:
+Here is what the TuringBot interface looks like:

 It features a variety of search metrics, allowing many different kinds of machine-learning models to be solved.
 Those include the basic RMS and mean error regression metrics, but also classification accuracy, F1 score (for rare event classification), and correlation coefficient.